mesosphere/dcos-docs-site/pages/mesosphere/dcos/version-policy/index.md

 model: /mesosphere/dcos/data.yml
 ---

-The Version Policy page was updated on October 21, 2019.
+The Version Policy page was updated on 29 May, 2020.

 # Mesosphere DC/OS Version Lifecycle and Compatibility Matrix